-We have an extensive business-as-usual stakeholder engagement programme, managed within the customer services directorate and through our CEO reporting to our Board.
+UK Power Networks has an extensive business-as-usual stakeholder engagement programme, managed within the customer services directorate and through our CEO reporting to our Board.

-Since 2011, we have incorporated within our business-as-usual engagement an extensive programme of consultation on all aspects of our 2015 to 2023 business plans to ensure that they meet the expectations of our customers and other stakeholders, and deliver value for money over the long-term.
-We believe that we were one of the earliest DNOs to start engagement on the development of our business plan, and this early start allowed us to publish a detailed draft business plan including revenue forecasts in November 2012, together with a further detailed update reflecting stakeholder input in April 2013.
+Since 2011, we have incorporated within our business-as-usual engagement - an extensive programme of consultation on all aspects of our 2015 to 2023 business plans to ensure that they meet the expectations of our customers and other stakeholders, and deliver value for money over the long term.
+We believe that we were one of the earliest groups to start engagement on our business plan, and this early start allowed us to publish a detailed draft business plan including revenue forecasts in November 2012, together with an update to the business plan reflecting stakeholder input in April 2013.